Skip to main content

 Overview

-The computer game industry is one of the most exciting, innovative, and fastest-growing sectors in the world today, projected to exceed £187 billion globally by 2025.
-With over 2,100 active games companies in the UK, this dynamic industry offers incredible opportunities to create experiences across platforms such as PC, console, and mobile.
+The computer game industry is one of the most exciting, innovative, and fastest-growing sectors in the world today, with the UK video game industry alone projected to generate £12 billion in 2025.
+With over 2,200 active games companies in the UK, this dynamic industry offers incredible opportunities to create experiences across platforms such as PC, console, and mobile.

-At Belfast Met, we are excited to introduce our new dual-pathway Level 3 Games program allowing you to choose your route towards higher education and a career in the Games industry.
+At Belfast Met, we are excited to introduce our new dual-pathway Level 3 Games programme, allowing you to choose your route towards higher education and a career in the games industry.

-The Titanic Quarter Campus programme focuses on game art and design, ideal for students with a passion for creativity and visual storytelling.
+The Titanic Quarter Campus programme focuses on game art and design, ideal for students with a passion for creativity, technical development, and visual storytelling.
 This pathway emphasises teaching:

 • 3D Prop and Character modelling